 Our potentially controversial claim is not the Benthamite idea of defining social utility as proportional to the number of people benefiting but rather the assumption that individual voters might be motivated by such a social utility.
-We cannot prove this claim but do want to provide some suggestive evidence.
+Though a rigorous empirical test of our claim is beyond the scope of the current project, we do provide some suggestive evidence.

 Our supporting evidence is of two types.
-In Sections 3.1-3.4, we consider information on the rate at which people engage in political activities-such as voting and responding to surveys-that have a small chance of affecting large-scale policies.
-Sections 4.1-4.3 address how people vote, with evidence that vote choices are based on judgments of social goods, not selfish benefits.
+In Section 3, we consider information on the rate at which people engage in political activities - such as voting and responding to surveys - that have a small chance of affecting large-scale policies.
+Section 4 addresses how people vote, with evidence that vote choices are based on judgments of social goods, not selfish benefits.

-3.1 Small contributions to national campaigns
+3.1.
+Small Contributions to National Campaigns

-In addition to voting, millions of people contribute small amounts of money to national political campaigns (see Verba, Schlozman, and Brady, 1995).
-Volunteer work could be motivated as enjoy-able in itself.
+In addition to voting, millions of people contribute small amounts of money to national political campaigns (see Verba, Schlozman, and Brady 1995).
+Volunteer work could be motivated by being enjoyable in itself.
 Large contributions, or contributions to local elections, could conceivably be justified as providing access or the opportunity to directly influence policy.
 But small-dollar contributions to national elections, like voting, can be better motivated by the possibility of large social benefit than by direct instrumental benefit to the voter.
-Such civically-motivated behavior is of course perfectly consistent with both small and large anonymous contributions to charity.
+10 Such civically motivated behavior is of course perfectly consistent with both small and large anonymous contributions to charity.

-3.2 Declining response rates in opinion polls
+3.2.
+Declining Response Rates in Opinion Polls